rbeauchamp/AutoLLaMo/README.md

 By using AutoLLaMo, users agree to protect the developers, contributors, and affiliated parties against any claims or damages arising from their use of the software.

 This software is distributed under the MIT License.
 By using this software, you agree to the terms of this license.

-## 📝 Contributing

-We value all the people who are interested in contributing to AutoLLaMo.
-If you want to contribute to this project, be sure to review the [CONTRIBUTING.md](CONTRIBUTING.md) file.
-It contains the necessary information about how you can start contributing and the guidelines we follow.

-## 👥 Code of Conduct

-We expect all our contributors to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read the full text so that you can understand what actions will not be tolerated.

-## 📋 License

-AutoLLaMo is distributed under the MIT License.
-Check out the [LICENSE](LICENSE) file for more information.